Ganon's Castle Walkthrough

 - Deflect Ganondorf's orb of light with your sword.

-- After hitting it back and forth a few times, Ganondorf will be hit.
+- Hit it back and forth a few times to damage Ganondorf.

 - When he is hit, shoot him with a Light Arrow.